Up close with Dr. Mirjana Sazdovska

 - You deal with diagnostic and treatment of retinal diseases.
 Apart from surgery, how can these diseases be treated?

 In addition to the operative method, medical treatment of retinal diseases is performed, primarily with the application of anti-WEGF treatment.
 It involves injecting certain drugs into the inside of the eye.
-The drugs Eylea and Avastin are most often applied in our hospital.
 The application of these injections is performed in sterile conditions and is a one-day procedure.
 It is performed under local, drip anesthesia and is a completely painless intervention.
 Injections are given once a month, usually for three consecutive months.
 Then there is a pause.
 The assessment of whether to continue anti-WEGF therapy depends on the findings of optical coherence tomography (CT).
 It is a procedure that monitors, among other things, the condition of the central parts of the retina – the macula, more precisely it monitors the presence of swelling in that part of the eye.
 Often the application of these injections can take several years.
 With the help of this therapy, the condition of the retina is stabilized, sometimes even regression of the changes, withdrawal of the swelling and reduction of the pathological blood vessels.
 This results in improved visual function.

 - You work with patients whose treatment lasts longer and the results are not always what you and the patients mostly want.
 Do you have a special approach towards the patients because of that?